clementsjj/JS-Algorithms/README.md

 Solution 2:

-...But gets undefined evaluating str[i-4] in stringToo :(  ...
+~~...But gets undefined evaluating str[i-4] in stringToo :(  ...~~
+If str[i+4] or [i-4] is undefined as a character, thats fine.
+The functin can return false The program will crash, however, if you try to run a method, like charCodeAt() on an undefined value.

+In this case, it may be better to evaluate the string itself, like `str[i-4] === 'b'` instead of the charCode.

+charCodeAt() is still cool though.

 ```javascript
 function abcheckTwo(s) {
 str = s.toLowerCase();